This post may contain affiliate links. Please read our disclosure policy.

 Servings: 1 serving

-This single serving peach crisp is made with one peach and topped with a buttery oat topping.
-Baked until golden and bubbly, it’s an easy, delicious dessert that can be made with fresh or canned peaches.
+This single serving peach crisp is made for one from scratch, with one peach under a buttery oat topping.
+It's an easy dessert you can make with fresh or canned peaches.

 Equipment